Python Tuple vs. List

 ['strawberry', 'orange', 'banana']Code language: JSON / JSON with Comments (json)

-As you can see clearly from the output, you can mutable a list.
+The output indicate that you can mutable a list.
 However, you cannot mutable a tuple.
 The following will result in an error:

 fruits = ('apple', 'orange', 'banana')

-fruits[0] = 'strawberry' Code language: JavaScript (javascript)
+fruits[0] = 'strawberry' Code language: Python (python)

 Error: